mccombs/vtech2/content/blog/postgres-managing-types.md

 );
 ```

 Now, the question, how do you constraint the column to a predefined set of values?
-Let's say for examples sake we have admin, user, and superuser.
+Let's say we have admin, user, and superuser.

-I'm not sure how most people would implement this.
-I am fairly certain that most people don't consider how that one column is implemented to be a major design decision, I'm a programmer, so I'll just show you why it matters in code.
+I don't think that most people don't consider how that one column is implemented to be a major design decision.
+When implementing this column there are are few things to consider, my considerations are listed below:

+* How easy is the list to [UPDATE, READ, REUSE]?
+    * Update and read are very important for data driven UI, think a dropdown option list.
+* How easy is the extention of the type to contain more than one value?
+    * Design requirements change and more data maybe be required.
+* How easy is the list, or list value to reference in code?
+    * This is very important the more business logic is in the database.
+* How easy is it to update a value in the set?
+    * Doesn't happen much, but very very important if you use these values in functions.

+There is an assumption baked into these considerations that type fields have some business logic considerations.
+If this type column doesn't have any meaning then why constrain it at all?

+Hopefully now there is a bit of clarity as to why this is a major design decision.

+Now to start going over some approaches to solving the issue, the short list is here:
+* Check constraints
+* Enum types
+* FK references (TLDR; This one is the industry standard)
+* My solution (Type management schema)

 #### CHECK constraint